About - Contents

 We encourage your help to improve the information, and particularly welcome input from those directly involved in voluntary organisations of all types.
 Consultant and supplier contributions are also welcome, but please show the source clearly.

 - Why not use your particular area of expertise to improve an existing page or two?
 Ask to be made a page editor via the standard contact form – please tell us which pages interest you.
-(You may be able to register for a site account in anticipation, with drafting permissions given quickly to those we know.)

 Note that including email addresses in anything published on the web is likely to lead to ‘harvesting’ by spammers.

 VolResource retains editorial discretion to use, remove or edit all material, but the idea is to keep this light.
 Please let us know if you come across any inappropriate or otherwise problematic material.

 VolResource aims to be a reliable and relevant source of information for the voluntary and community sector.
 We are independent and take a direct and practical approach to most matters.
 However, we must make the following disclaimer.

 The information published by VolResource is tailored for the medium.
 It can’t hope to be totally comprehensive, and material may become out-of-date.
 We use our best endeavours within the resources available to ensure that content is accurate and current, but can give no warranties.
 Opinions expressed on this site are based on information at the time of writing, and circumstances may have changed since.
 The site is aimed at those involved in the sector within the UK, although we will not always be able to highlight differences in law or practice in Scotland, N Ireland or other areas (we do try!).

 Further, every organisation has its own quirks and special needs, and it is the user’s responsibility to apply information appropriately.
 Ultimately an organisation has to take its own decisions.